Ahmad-Zeid/ClinikitApp/README.md

 ### How to improve in production

-Persistent sessions, real EHR calendar, human review queue for handoffs, continuous eval on Lebanese / Arabizi traffic, rate-limit budgets with paid tiers, audit log shipping.
+Real EHR calendar behind the same `tools.py` method names, a human review queue for handoffs, continuous evaluation on real Lebanese / Arabizi traffic, paid provider tiers so quota is not a failure mode, and audit logs shipped somewhere durable.

+Conversation memory is already handled: the server stores nothing, so it scales sideways and survives restarts (`clinikit/agent/state.py`).

 ### Layout